Rated 4/5 stars by our editorial team

 Which Cash Back Credit Card is Better?

-The Chase Freedom Unlimited Credit card gives cardholders the chance to earn a consistent 1.5% cash back on all purchases.
+The Chase Freedom Unlimited® Credit card gives cardholders the chance to earn 1.5% cash back offer..
 As the name implies, the rewards are unlimited and you won’t have to worry about keeping up with any rotating bonus categories.

 The rewards program with this credit card couldn’t be any simpler.
 You never have to enroll in any bonus programs, and you’ll receive your cash back automatically.
 For added flexibility, you can redeem your cash back at any time, for any amount.

-This card also comes with a great sign up bonus of $150 after you spend $500 in the first 3 months.
+This card also comes with a great sign up bonus - $150 bonus after you spend $500 on purchases in your first 3 months from account opening. earn unlimited 1.5% cash back on all purchases.
 This intro offer is better than most cash back credit cards on the market!

-For cardholders that are loyal Chase customers and love the Ultimate Rewards program, combining the Chase Freedom Unlimited with the Chase Sapphire Preferred or the Chase Freedom credit card would be a great way to earn even more rewards.
-Since you can transfer points seamlessly between your different accounts, you could use the other two cards for their specific bonus categories and the Chase Freedom Unlimited for all non-bonus spending.
+For cardholders that are loyal Chase customers and love the Ultimate Rewards® program, combining the Chase Freedom Unlimited® with the Chase Sapphire Preferred® Card or the Chase Freedom® credit card would be a great way to earn even more rewards.
+Since you can transfer points seamlessly between your different accounts, you could use the other two cards for their specific bonus categories and the Chase Freedom Unlimited® for all non-bonus spending.